myroms/roms_test/IRENE/Coupling/roms_data_cmeps/Readme.md

   ```
   It creates the **`Build_ufs`** sub-directory and executable driver **`ufs_model`**.

-  In addition, you could compile with a specific **ROMS** branch from https://github.com/myroms/roms.
+  In addition, you can compile it with a specific **ROMS** branch from https://github.com/myroms/roms.
 For example:
   ```d
   build_ufs.sh -j 10 -b feature/kernel
   ```